 It would be troubling enough if election certifications could be sabotaged by governors or secretaries of state.
 Republicans are already fielding candidates for those offices who would likely block the certification of free and fair election results they do not support.
 But, as Republicans demonstrated in 2020, they know how to target vulnerabilities in the system below that level.

 Consider what nearly happened last year in Michigan.

 The 2020 election results in Michigan were not especially close.
-President Biden won the state by 150,000 votes, while Gary Peters won reelection to the Senate by 90,000 votes.
+Biden won the state by 150,000 votes, while Gary Peters won reelection to the Senate by 90,000 votes.
 Given the margins and the fact that both the governor and secretary of state of Michigan are Democrats, Republicans knew that they would have no luck convincing the officials not to certify the presidential and senatorial election results.

 This forced Republicans to look further down the line in the Michigan certification process.

 In Michigan, official election results originate at the county level.
 In every county, a bipartisan canvassing board is responsible for collecting the results from the towns and precincts, double-checking them to make sure there are no obvious tabulating errors and then sending those results onto the state for compilation.

 Under pressure from the Republican Party, the Republican members of the Wayne County Board of Canvassers initially refused to certify the election results in the state’s largest county for no legitimate reason.
 It was only after this became national news and pressure mounted that they reversed course and agreed to certify the county’s results to the Michigan State Canvassing Board.